Estrogens vs. Androgens

 Pine pollen, as the male reproductive part of a pine tree, has many phyto-androgens.

 Pine pollen contains gibberellins which are structurally very similar to testosterone.
 In fact, they have been found to actually connect with testosterone receptors in the human body.
-Basically, they can mimic testosterone in the body and, as Stephan Harrold Buhner tells us in his book The Natural Testosterone Plan“because of their adrenal and pituitary actions, they stimulate androgen production in the body; energy levels increase.”
+Basically, they can mimic testosterone in the body and, as Stephan Harrold Buhner tells us in his book The Natural Testosterone Plan, “because of their adrenal and pituitary actions, they stimulate androgen production in the body; energy levels increase.”
 They act as prostate regulators, up regulating when the prostate is too small (one study had castrated rats keep their prostates from shrinking) and down regulate when the prostate is too big and inflamed.
 They are also anticancerous and anti-inflammatory in the rest of the body.

 Pine pollen also contains over 30 different kinds of brassinosteroids.
 Two of these brassinosteroids are used in the mechanism through which the liver safely removes xenoestrogens and other chemicals from the body.
 They have strong antiviral actions and are, “considered to be highly novel steroidal compounds with unique anticancer actions while possessing very low toxicity.”